Getting the Time Right in Python

 The datetime module

 You could do everything you wanted to do with the time module alone.
-But in most cases, you would
+But in most cases, you would in a larger range of social circles, perhaps by enrolling in local clubs and events. datetime

 module provides some high level functionality for working with dates.
-From the documentation:
+From the documentation :

-Basically, we want to be able to do thing things like “add one week to this date and print the result” without going batshit insane.
+While date and print the result” without going batshit insane.

 One of the main gotchya’s with the datetime module is the concept of naive vs aware time objects.